bergesinstitute/graf-method/book-4-unit-5.md

 Cuando la preposición *a* y el artículo determinado masculino singular *el* van juntos, debemos combinarlos en la contracción *al: Voy al supermercado.*

+> In English: It is used with verbs that have a place as their destination: *llegar (a), ir (a), llevar una cosa (a).*
+It is also used before an object, when the object is a person (or a pet): *Llamé a María.
+Pedro ama a su gato.*
+When the preposition *a* and the masculine singular definite article *el* go together, we have to combine them in the contraction *al: Voy al supermercado.*

     Con/sin - with/without

-*Estoy en casa con mi amigo Juan.
-Me gusta la cerveza sin alcohol.*
+*Estoy en casa con mi amigo Juan.*
+(I'm at my friend Juan's house.)

+*Me gusta la cerveza sin alcohol.*
+(I like non-alcoholic beer.)

     Conmigo - with me